totyai/Learning_java/README.txt

 # Learning
-This folder contains all the projects/challanges that during my Java learning I have created.
+This folder contains all the projects/challanges in different branches that i have created during my Java learning.